6 Outboard Motor Repair Tips That Will Keep You on the Water

 1. Spark Check

 One of the most common boating problems is an engine that won’t start.
 Before you head out, check your spark plugs and replace them if needed.
 A good indicator that you need new plug is excessive fuel consumption and a slow-revving engine.
-If your motor has either of these symptoms, remove each spark plug and check them with a tester.
+If your motor has either of these symptoms, remove each spark plug and check them.

 2. Fresh Fuel